arkCyber/AuroraExt/PRIVACY.md

 - Users maintain full control over their data

 ## Third-Party Services
-Page Assist does not integrate with any third-party analytics or tracking services.
+Aurora does not integrate with any third-party analytics or tracking services.

 ## Changes to Privacy Policy
 We reserve the right to update this privacy policy as needed.
 Users will be notified of any significant changes.